-- Interest rate risk.
-The fall in bank base rates at the start of 2009 has resulted in the interest generated on funds on deposit reducing significantly - Currency risk The weakening of the GBP in 2008 adversely impacted ALC's costs in 2009 As mentioned above, ALC has contracted at a fixed GBP price for the purchase of truck chassis in 2009 and 2010 and has also contracted in GBP for the significant Plant buy due for delivery in late 2010 and 2011.
-However, some lesser procurements and a small proportion of FMC's operating cost base is exposed to currency fluctuation against the Euro.
-ALC has successfully mitigated this in part by targeting the disposal of equipment in Germany to generate Euro revenue. - Bank default: During 2009, ALC instigated a policy of spreading its investment of deposits Both SPC and FMC now invests across four mainstream banks, all of whom are credit rated A+ or better.
-Further opportunities to diversify investment risk are being reviewed for 2010.
+- Interest rate risk: The fall in bank base rates at the start of 2009 has resulted in the interest generated on funds on deposit reducing significantly - Currency risk The weakening of the GBP in 2008 has adversely impacted ALC's operating costs in 2010 to a limited extent, but this has been more than offset by efforts in the year to improve efficiency and remove unnecessary cost from the business.
+As mentioned above, ALC's exposure to foreign currency risk on the ERRP has been minimal in 2010. - Bank default: During 2010, ALC further developed its policy of spreading its investment of deposits.
+ALC now invests across six (2009 four) mainstream banks, all of whom are credit rated A+ or better.
+The increased number of banks that ALC can invest funds with has also enables ALC to endeavor to maximize the return it generates on funds invested.